samarthdd/icap-aks-delivery/README.md

 terraform refresh
 ```

-Now you're ready to run apply and it should give you the following output
+Now you're ready to run apply and it should give you the following output and you need to enter "yes"

 ```
 terraform apply